 These health insurance terms will be very helpful when you set out to buy a health insurance policy.
 Buying health insurance has become extremely easy and hassle-free today.
 You can take a look at the various health insurance policies available on BajajMarkets and choose a plan that fits your needs.

 You should take a look at all the different health insurance options available online and choose a plan that fits your budget.

 You can make as many claims under your health insurance policy as long as your sum assured is not depleted.
 Once your sum assured is fully used up, you cannot make any more claims.

-You can have two health insurance policies, but cannot claim the same medical expenses on both policies.
+You can raise as many claims on your health insurance plan as you want, as long as it is within the sum assured limit.
+However, if you have two or more health insurance policies, you cannot claim the same medical expenses on both policies.

 You can claim health insurance every year, but it might increase your premiums.

 There is usually a small period after buying health insurance when you will not be eligible for any coverage for a few days.
 You should read your policy document to determine this period for your particular insurance plan.